ardagnir/athame/README.md

 Athame
 ======

 Athame is a patchset for readline to add full vim support by routing your keystrokes through an actual vim process.

-It is currently proof-of-concept and might seriously break your computer.
+*Doesn't readline already come with a vi-mode?*

+Yes, and if you're fine with a basic vi imitation designed by a bunch of Emacs users, feel free to use it. ...but for the crazy Vim fanatics who sacrifice goats to the modal gods, Athame gives you the full power of Vim.

+**Athame is not stable.
+Do not use this on a production system.**

 ##Requirements